 - NIBC Leveraged Finance Markets (LFM) manages external investors' funds invested in sub-investment grade secured and unsecured debt.
-LFM focuses predominantly on European leveraged loans, infrastructure debt and high yield bonds. - NIBC Holding's European Infrastructure Fund was established for institutional clients, and in addition acts directly for pension fund investors, assisting them with the acquisition and on-going management of infrastructure investments.
-Core sectors, reflecting the expertise and experience of the NIBC team, include PPP projects, waste management projects, energy storage and distribution assets, and renewable energy projects in the wind, solar and waste to energy sectors; - NIBC Holding's sustainability policy framework, including applicable sector policies, is also applicable to the investments made under these programmes; and - Asset management activities at NIBC Holding level consist of collateral management activities of a legacy portfolio of structured investments (such as RMBS and CLOs) predominantly in the U.S.
+LFM focuses predominantly on European leveraged loans, infrastructure debt and high yield bonds. - NIBC's European Infrastructure Fund was established for institutional clients, and in addition acts directly for pension fund investors, assisting them with the acquisition and on-going management of infrastructure investments.
+Core sectors, reflecting the expertise and experience of the NIBC team, include PPP projects, waste management projects, energy storage and distribution assets, and renewable energy projects in the wind, solar and waste to energy sectors; and - NIBC's sustainability policy framework, including applicable sector policies, is also applicable to the investments made under these programmes.

-For more information please see NIBC Holding's website.
+For more information please see NIBC's website.

-3 Business combinations
+Business combinations